hephzaron/more-recipe/README.md

 # More-Recipe

-More-Recipe is an online recipe mannagement application, where users can upload their choiced recipe and help/encourage the young ones to be better cook
+More-Recipe is an online recipe mannagement application, where users can upload their choiced recipe, vote, review and can save their most favorite recipe

 ## Table of Contents